gsegurapa/zat/README.md

 Deployment
 ==========
 Deployment is controlled by a series of bash scripts and a Makefile.
 The scripts and Makefile are located in the root of the repository.
-A deployment consists of compiling any source javascript (minimizing and obfuscation), packaging the source with dependencies, then copying the bundle to a selected S3 bucket.
+A deployment consists of compiling any source javascript (minimization and obfuscation), packaging the source with dependencies and assets, then copying the bundle to a selected S3 bucket.
 A simple deployment command looks like this:

     make deploy-clean APP=airtrack BUCKET=flightstats-webapps-staging